ballerina-platform/ballerina-dev-website/swan-lake/learn/keeping-ballerina-up-to-date.md

 In other words, patch releases for 1.x.0 stop when jBallerina 1.(x+2).0 is released.
 E.g., when 1.2 is available, maintaining 1.0.0 will be stopped.

-However, Swan Lake preview releases will not be maintained.
-Once the Swan Lake GA is released, it's a stable release.
-Until that, 1.2.x releases will be maintained.

 ## Installing Ballerina

 If you haven’t installed Ballerina yet, see [Installing Ballerina](/swan-lake/learn/installing-ballerina/) for the instructions.